-The Indiana Supreme Court has approved an amended version of the Indiana Parenting Time Guidelines, which are to take effect for all new orders beginning on March 1, 2013, and can have significant impact on cases.
+The Indiana Supreme Court has approved an amended version of the Indiana Parenting Time Guidelines, which went into effect on March 1, 2013, and can have significant impact on cases.

 The Indiana Parenting Time Guidelines are the policies on which the court usually relies for establishing the rules for each case’s implementation of child custody, parenting time, exchanges of information about children, and generally how the parties in a case should interact with regard to their children.
 The revised Guidelines only apply to orders issued after March 1, 2013, unless specified otherwise in orders issued before said date.